 - 4 ft.
-Patch Cable (use red for fixtures, green for switches, yellow for motion sensors, purple for daylight harvesting sensors)
+Patch Cable (use green for switches, yellow for motion sensors, purple for daylight harvesting sensors)

 - 5 ft.
-Patch Cable (use red for fixtures, green for switches, yellow for motion sensors, purple for daylight harvesting sensors)
+Patch Cable (use green for switches, yellow for motion sensors, purple for daylight harvesting sensors)

 - 6 ft.
-Patch Cable (use red for fixtures, green for switches, yellow for motion sensors, purple for daylight harvesting sensors)
+Patch Cable (use green for switches, yellow for motion sensors, purple for daylight harvesting sensors)

 - 7 ft.
-Patch Cable (use red for fixtures, green for switches, yellow for motion sensors, purple for daylight harvesting sensors)
+Patch Cable (use green for switches, yellow for motion sensors, purple for daylight harvesting sensors)

 - Plenum Wire – If your build is in an area that requires Plenum Rated wire, the above wire will not meet those specifications.
 With plenum wire, solid copper is required.